Ann-Margret: Continuing film and television career (1990–present)

+In 2000, she recorded the theme song, a modified version of the Viva Las Vegas theme, to the live-action film The Flintstones in Viva Rock Vegas.

 She made guest appearances on the television show Touched by an Angel in 2000 and three episodes of Third Watch in 2003.
 In 2001, she made her first appearance in a stage musical, playing the character of brothel owner Mona Stangley in a new touring production of The Best Little Whorehouse in Texas.
 The production co-starred Gary Sandy and Ed Dixon.
 She played Jimmy Fallon's mother in the 2004 comedy Taxi, co-starring Queen Latifah.
 In 2001, Ann-Margret worked with Art Greenhaw on the album God Is Love: The Gospel Sessions.
 The project resulted in her second Grammy Award nomination and first Dove Award nomination for Best Album of the Year in a Gospel category.
 They teamed up again in 2004 for the album Ann-Margret's Christmas Carol Collection.
 She performed material from the album at two auditorium church services at Crystal Cathedral in Garden Grove, California, and broadcast worldwide on the program Hour of Power.

+In November 2005, Ann-Margret reunited with Chuck Day and Mickey Jones for an encore of their 1966 USO tour for veterans and troops at Nellis Air Force Base, Nevada.

 In 2006, Ann-Margret had supporting roles in the box-office hits The Break-Up with Jennifer Aniston and Vince Vaughn, and The Santa Clause 3 with Tim Allen.
 She also starred in several independent films, such as Memory (2006) with Billy Zane and Dennis Hopper.
 In 2009, she appeared in the comedy Old Dogs with John Travolta and Robin Williams.